kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/estimation.rst

 b) Univariate Differential Entropy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We implement three methods for estimating the differential entropy of a scalar random variable.
-They are all similar in that they resort to first approximating pdf of the distribution, and then estimating the resulting entropy, but they are different in the approximation used.
+They are all similar in that they resort to first approximating the pdf of the distribution, and then estimating the resulting entropy, but they are different in the approximation used.

 M-Spacing Estimator